mmanchee/mrRoboger/README.md

     [x] - If user input contains a 2, replace index with "Boop!" and if input contains both 1 and 2.
 2 will supersede 1.
           Input: "12"
           Output: "0, Beep!, Boop!, 3 ...
 Beep!, Beep!, Boop!"
-    [] - If user input contains a 3, replace index with "Won't you be my neighbor!" and if input contains (1 or 2) and 3.
+    [x] - If user input contains a 3, replace index with "Won't you be my neighbor?" and if input contains (1 or 2) and 3.
 3 will supersede them both.
           Input: "13"
-          Output: "0, Beep!, Boop!, Won't you be my neighbor!, 4 ...
-Beep!, Boop!, Won't you be my neighbor!"
+          Output: "0, Beep!, Boop!, Won't you be my neighbor?, 4 ...
+Beep!, Boop!, Won't you be my neighbor?"

 ## Setup/Installation Requirements